 Lower School students also have the opportunity to participate in a wide range of After School activities.
 Extended Day is available for Lower School students on a full semester or daily drop-in basis.

 Regular school hours for Grade K through Grade 12 are 8:00am-3:00pm.

 In Pre-Kindergarten, the regular school day is Monday through Friday from 8:00am until 12:35pm.
 There is an after-school program from 12:35 to 1:30pm.

 The regular school day for Junior Kindergarten is Monday through Friday from 8:00am until 2:00pm.
 After-school activities in Junior Kindergarten are available Monday through Thursday from 2:00pm to 3:00pm.

-Sacred Heart provides a healthy, nutritious lunch for students K-12.
-We believe mealtime at school is not only an important part of the experience, it’s the basis for a child’s well-being.
-Our culinary trained chefs prepare our foods from whole, fresh ingredients limiting the use of processed foods and avoiding artificial colorings, flavorings, MSG, preservatives and high levels of sodium.
+Sacred Heart provides a healthy, nutritious lunch for students Grades K-12.
+We believe mealtime at school is not only an important part of their social experience, it’s the basis for a child’s well-being.
+Our trained chefs prepare foods from whole, fresh ingredients limiting the use of processed foods and avoiding artificial colorings, flavorings, MSG, preservatives and high levels of sodium.
 Meals are crafted using responsible and sustainable products.

 Students in Kindergarten through Grade 6 have access to free bus transportation through the NYC Department of Education.
 Eligibility is determined based on where students reside.
-The bus has designated bus stops throughout the East and West Side of Manhattan.
-For more information please visit https://www.schools.nyc.gov/school-life/transportation/bus-eligibility.
+The bus has designated bus stops throughout the East and West Sides of Manhattan.
+For more information, please visit https://www.schools.nyc.gov/school-life/transportation/bus-eligibility.